-Description of Proposal Sections
+4.2 Description of Proposal Sections

-The purpose and content of each section is described below.
+The purpose and content of each section are described below.
 Applicants should include all information needed to adequately describe plans for services.
 It is important that proposals reflect continuity among the program design, work plan of activities, and that the budget demonstrates the level of effort required for the proposed services.